Beginning of His Brighter Days

 Once a child labourer, 10-year-old Kawsar is now stepping into school for the very first time.

-At 6 years old, Kawsar eagerly awaited his first day of school.
+At 6 years old, Kawsar, who lives in the slums of Dhaka in Bangladesh, was eagerly awaited his first day of school.
 However, the pandemic dashed his hopes.
 With his father’s earnings barely enough to feed the family, Kawsar started to work in a restaurant, earning just 50 taka (S$0.57) a day.

 Hope arrived when Kawsar’s mother, Roksana, was encouraged to enrol him in World Vision’s non-formal education programme, to prepare him for formal school.